Unbroken Garage Door Spring

 Is My Garage Door Spring Broken?

-• Do you see a gap in your torsion spring?
+• – Do you see a gap between the coils of your torsion spring?
 This is the most straightforward way to identify a problem.

-• Do you see any pulleys or cables hanging down the side of the garage door tracks?
-A broken garage door spring can cause the cables to come loose of the door.
+• – Do you see any pulleys or cables hanging down the side of the garage door tracks?
+A broken garage door spring can cause the cables to come loose from the door.

-• Is your door operator still opening the door, but doing so with a struggle or even opening lopsided?
+• – Is your garage door opener still opening the door, but the door is coming up slowly or at an angle?
 This could mean your garage door uses a two-spring system and one of them is broken.

 Broken Garage Door Spring